albert-meneau/serverless-template/README.md

 Projects created based on Serverless-Template are fully implemented with AWS Lambda/API Gateway and do not require any server provisioning.
 Serverless-Template uses [Serverless](http://serverless.com) framework to manage, test and deploy Lambda and other resources.

+## What You Get

+A production-ready nanosrvice with the following capabilities:
+- DataDog integration with custom metrics
+- Centralized CloudWatch logs
+- GoCD ready
+- Slack notification
+- Multiple environments (dev, prod)
+- Environment aware configuration
+- more

 ## Usage
 1. Make sure you have Serverless framewrok v1.6 or greater installed. ([How to install?](https://serverless.com/framework/docs/providers/aws/guide/installation/))
 2. Run `sls install --url https://github.com/VEVO/serverless-template --name my-service-name`.
 Use the actual service name instead of `my-service-name`